thomasjoseph3/twin_langgraph_agent/DEVELOPER_GUIDE.md

 - `get_agent_metadata() -> str`: Returns default metadata
 - `get_custom_metadata(user_context: str) -> str`: Adds custom context
 - `fetch_metadata_from_api() -> str`: Placeholder for dynamic metadata

+**Current Time Injection:**
+The API automatically injects the current UTC time into the metadata for every request.
+This ensures the agent can accurately calculate relative dates (e.g., "last week", "yesterday") regardless of when the server was started.

 **To customize:**
 Edit `get_agent_metadata()` to fetch from your actual source (API, database, file).